nestjs/docs.nestjs.com/content/techniques/configuration.md

 export class DatabaseModule {}
 ```

+> info **Warning** In some circumstances, you may need to access properties loaded via partial registration using the `onModuleInit()` hook, rather than in a constructor.
+This is because the `forFeature()` method is run during module initialization, and the order of module initialization is indeterminate.
+If you access values loaded this way by another module, in a constructor, the module that the configuration depends upon may not yet have initialized.
+The `onModuleInit()` method runs only after all modules it depends upon have been initialized, so this technique is safe.

 #### Schema validation

-A good technique is to throw an exception if required environment variables haven't been provided or if they don't meet certain validation rules.
-For this purpose, we are going to use the [Joi](https://github.com/hapijs/joi) npm package.
+It is standard practice to throw an exception during application startup if required environment variables haven't been provided or if they don't meet certain validation rules.
+The `@nestjs/config` package enables use of the [Joi](https://github.com/hapijs/joi) npm package to support this type of validation.
 With Joi, you define an object schema and validate JavaScript objects against it.

 Install Joi (and its types, for **TypeScript** users):